szhou68/OpenJumpMod/README.md

 OSMM ITN contains non-geometric road to road_memeber mapping.
 I have a different handler for loading this mapping.
 Hopefully I will upload it to this repo soon.

-To use this mod in your JAVA projgramme, please use one of the two jar files in JAR folder in place of the original OpenJump jar file.
+To use this mod in your JAVA programme, please use one of the two jar files in JAR folder in place of the original OpenJump jar file.
 Normally a feature category in an OSMM topographic layer GML file may be read into an OpenJump FeatureCollection in the following manner:

 		DriverProperties dp = new DriverProperties();
 		dp.setProperty("TemplateFile", "your_template.xml");